-137. Table 18 presents the sectional and subsectional handing over plan for civil works.
+- 137. Table 18 presents the sectional and subsectional handing over plan for civil works.
 To facilitate effective implementation of project construction, Section 1 is consist of one whole free section and Section 2A is divided into 4 free subsections and 4 LAR impacted subsections respectively (Table 18).
 The free section for Section 1 of 43.0km and free subsections for Section 2A of 23.0km do not have LAR impacts and are not included in the LARP implementation schedule.
-The free subsections will be handed over to contractor to start civil works in March 2018 when it is scheduled to mobilize.

-138. The LAR impacted subsections of 4.1km affect 40 households (see Table 1 for details) and are included in the LARP implementation schedule.
+The free subsections will be handed over to contractor to start civil works - 138.
+The LAR impacted subsections of 4.1km affect 40 households (see Table 1 for details) and are included in the LARP implementation schedule.
 Civil works in LAR impacted subsections cannot be started until ADB approves the LARP implementation report.
-The scheduled handing over period for LAR impacted subsections is May 2019.
+The handing over period for LAR impacted subsections will be determined.